SalahHamza/snackbars/README.md

 Gap between showing every snackbar and the other in milliseconds.

+## Limitations

+* The snackbar element has a `z-index` of `999999`, that means any element on your page with a `z-index` heigher than that might hide the snackbar.

 ## License

 **Snackbars** is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 Feel free to do whatever you want with it.